sderosiaux/golb/src/pages/2018-12-22-using-vavr-to-write-more-robust-Java-code/index.md

 This is easier for anyone to read the code and know about the possibilities of failures, and how they are handled.
 This makes the code maybe not more readable (especially when several types of error must be handled), but more robust because explicit.
 We are not going to forget to handle an error during a refactor: the compiler will warn us!

+Is it better to write vavr-ified code than idiomatic Java code?
+I’m sure yes.

 This article was originally posted on my medium: don't hesitate to clap it! https://medium.com/@sderosiaux/using-vavr-to-write-more-robust-java-code-87ccb0be12d7